 - HVAC ductwork – Asbestos testing is likely to turn up some results throughout structural ductwork, especially in older buildings.

 - Plaster and Drywall Spackle– Buildings built in the 1800s typically used horse hair in plaster, however, plaster in buildings built mainly through 1900-1970 often used asbestos as the fibrous material to hold the plaster together.
 Additionally, drywall spackle, or mud, and even drywall itself often contains asbestos.

 Whether you suspect asbestos in your home or in your commercial space, it’s crucial to invest in asbestos hazard evaluation and sampling.
 This is the only viable way to confirm whether or not there is asbestos in the locations mentioned above.
 In Ohio, if you are the homeowner, currently living in the home, you are allowed to remove the asbestos-containing materials, properly bag the material, and dispose of in the local landfill.
 However, if you are not the current owner and resident, and if the property is not residential, a qualified abatement team will be required to remove it according to the most up-to-date environmental regulations and disposal must be at a designated facility.
-Fortunately, with the right environmental site assessment and environmental consulting, you’ll be able to identify and remove asbestos wherever it may be lurking.
+Fortunately, with the right environmental site assessment and asbestos testing, you’ll be able to identify and remove asbestos wherever it may be lurking.